tailcallhq/graphql-conf-2024-hackathon/README.md

 Yes, you can collaborate, but only the person who submits the PR will be eligible to win the prize.

 **What if there are multiple solutions with identical code?**
-Any kind of plagiarism will result in a ban, checkout our [guidelines](https://tailcall.run/docs/contributors/bounty/#identifying-plagiarism) on plagiarism for more.
+Any kind of plagiarism will result in a ban, Check our [guidelines](https://tailcall.run/docs/contributors/bounty/#identifying-plagiarism) on plagiarism for more.